Cat Loft Rules

 Visiting with children

-Except for during designated kids' events, Colony Cafe welcomes children 8 years or older and all children under 12 must be accompanied in the Cat Loft by a parent or adult guardian.
+Except for during designated all-ages events, Colony Cafe welcomes children 8 years or older and all children under 12 must be accompanied in the Cat Loft by a parent or adult guardian.

 You must digitally agree to our terms and conditions before you enter the Cat Loft, which displays when you book online and is linked to in your confirmation email.
 This waiver explains that sometimes cats cause accidents – and that you agree to the Cat Loft Rules and take responsibility for what might happen when you handle cats.
 If you’re a minor, your parent or guardian has to sign the waiver on your behalf.